Looking Closely at the Growth Curve for NRx Pharmaceuticals Inc. (NRXP)

 NRXP’s Market Performance

-NRXP stocks went down by -64.36% for the week, with a monthly drop of -65.51% and a quarterly performance of -82.12%, while its annual performance rate touched -97.57%.
-The volatility ratio for the week stands at 22.72% while the volatility levels for the past 30 days are set at 14.74% for NRx Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -61.60% for NRXP stocks with a simple moving average of -90.84% for the last 200 days.
+NRXP stocks went up by 27.30% for the week, with a monthly drop of -54.94% and a quarterly performance of -70.97%, while its annual performance rate touched -96.27%.
+The volatility ratio for the week stands at 20.80% while the volatility levels for the past 30 days are set at 17.26% for NRx Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -38.68% for NRXP stocks with a simple moving average of -86.80% for the last 200 days.

-During the last 5 trading sessions, NRXP fell by -64.36%, which changed the moving average for the period of 200-days by -96.53% in comparison to the 20-day moving average, which settled at $1.3411.
-In addition, NRx Pharmaceuticals Inc. saw -88.82% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NRXP rose by +27.30%, which changed the moving average for the period of 200-days by -94.73% in comparison to the 20-day moving average, which settled at $1.1506.
+In addition, NRx Pharmaceuticals Inc. saw -84.63% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NRXP starting from Besthof Robert, who sale 40,000 shares at the price of $11.76 back on Sep 15.
-After this action, Besthof Robert now owns 23,710 shares of NRx Pharmaceuticals Inc., valued at $470,400 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NRXP starting from Javitt Jonathan C, who purchase 100,000 shares at the price of $58.00 back on Jun 01.
+After this action, Javitt Jonathan C now owns 146,332 shares of NRx Pharmaceuticals Inc., valued at $5,800,000 using the latest closing price.

-Daigneault Alessandra, the General Counsel & Secretary of NRx Pharmaceuticals Inc., sale 33,715 shares at $13.11 during a trade that took place back on Aug 23, which means that Daigneault Alessandra is holding 0 shares at $442,004 based on the most recent closing price.
+Besthof Robert, the Chief Comm. & Patient Officer of NRx Pharmaceuticals Inc., sale 40,000 shares at $11.76 during a trade that took place back on Sep 15, which means that Besthof Robert is holding 23,710 shares at $470,400 based on the most recent closing price.